DeepLearnI/atlas-ce-docs/docs/api_docs/sources/gui.md

 This section of the Overview page lets you keep notes as your project evolves.

 !!! note
-    If you are running Atlas CE in a shared environment, leaving notes for other data scientists, so they know what is going on, will help you collaborate.
+    If you are running Atlas in a shared environment, leaving notes for other data scientists, so they know what is going on, will help you collaborate.

 #### Overview Markdown